RAND Health Advisory Board

 John J. Rydzewski

-Mr. Rydzewski serves as a Senior Advisor to PJ Solomon, the U.S. Investment Banking arm of Natixis.
-Prior to PJ Solomon he co-founded a pre-clinical stage biotech company developing cancer-targeting immuno-therapeutics with technology licensed from the Massachusetts Institute of Technology and Harvard University.
-He was a Managing Director focused on structured credit investments in the pharmaceutical sector at Christofferson, Robb & Co.
-Earlier, as an investment banker, he provided advisory and capital raising services for companies in multiple health care industry sectors including biotechnology and drug development services; medical devices; hospital management and long-term care, including assisted living and skilled nursing care; behavioral health; and managed care.
-He was the senior manager in the Bankruptcy and Insolvency Group of Price Waterhouse & Co.
-He has served as a director of numerous health care companies.
-He currently serves as a director of Turn-Key Health and he is a member of the Board of Overseers of the University of Pennsylvania’s School of Nursing.
-He received both an MBA and BS from The Wharton School of the University of Pennsylvania and obtained a CPA license.
+Mr. Rydzewski is a private investor who also serves as strategic advisor and director to health care companies and health education and policy organizations.
+As an investment banker at Solomon Partners and previously at Kidder Peabody and Dean Witter Reynolds, he provided advisory and capital raising services for health care and life sciences companies in biotech and drug development services; hospital management and long-term care, including assisted living and skilled nursing care; behavioral health; and managed care.
+He co-founded a pre-clinical stage biotech company developing cancer-targeting immuno-therapeutics utilizing technology licensed from the Massachusetts Institute of Technology and Harvard University.
+As a Managing Director of Christofferson, Robb & Co. he originated structured credit investments in pharmaceutical products.
+As the senior manager in the Bankruptcy and Insolvency Group of Price Waterhouse & Co. he provided creditor and debtor advisory services.
+He has served as a director of numerous private and publicly traded health care companies.
+He is a member of the Board of Advisors of the University of Pennsylvania’s School of Nursing.
+He received both an MBA and BS with Honors from The Wharton School of the University of Pennsylvania and obtained a CPA license.

 Karen L. Katen

-Former Vice Chairman, Pfizer and President, Pfizer Human Health/Pfizer Pharmaceuticals Group; former Director of Harris Corporation, The Home Depot, Air Liquide, and Takeda Global Advisory Board
+Former Senior Advisor to EW Healthcare Partners (formerly Essex Woodlands); Vice Chairman, Pfizer and President, Pfizer Human Health/Pfizer Pharmaceuticals Group; former Director of Harris Corporation, The Home Depot, Air Liquide, and Takeda Global Advisory Board

 Joseph P. Sullivan